clayhax/SirPapiSearch/README.md

 SirPapiSearch is a SerpAPI-powered OSINT tool designed to automate:

-- Public file enumeration from Google indexing
+- Public file enumeration from Google indexing and document portals
+- Recursive discovery of multi-level CMS-backed document repositories
 - Document metadata extraction (without saving files to disk)
 - LinkedIn-based name harvesting and email generation